ChapCarr/ChapCarr/README.md

 Hi, I am Chapell Carr.
 Welcome to my Github Page, I am currently a student at UT San Antonio majoring in computer science.
-Currently I am focusing on learning Java but the main amount of my coding experience is in Python.
+Currently I am focusing on learning C but the main amount of my coding experience is in Python and Java.

 Contact me at: chapellcarr@gmail.com